 The Walls of Bologna

-Bologna has had many sets of walls over the centuries, reflecting the changing environment and requirements of the city.
-The remains of three sets of walls shown on the map below are still visible.
+Bologna has had many sets of walls over the centuries, reflecting the changing environment and the growth of the city.
+The remains of three sets of walls shown on the map below are still visible to varying degrees.

-The first set of city walls is thought to be that of the Etruscans but nothing visible survives either of it or of any later Roman wall.
+The first set of city walls is thought to be that of the Etruscans ( see my post The Etruscans and Bologna), but nothing visible survives either of it or of any later Roman wall.

 With the slow disintegration of the Roman Empire, commerce and agriculture started to break down.
 There were many protracted wars, as various Germanic tribes invaded northern Italy and the Byzantines tried to retain what they could of the empire.
 The need for city walls was imperative.